-Last Saturday I was watching my weekly British cooking shows, when suddenly someone said something I’ve been saying to my clients for months now.
+Last Saturday I was watching my weekly British cooking shows, when suddenly someone said something I’ve been saying to my clients for months now as a writing coach.
 Sound weird?
 Well, maybe it helps to know that the hosts of this particular show had an author on as their guest.
 Anyway.
 They were talking about how many authors get stuck on the first paragraph or chapter.
 And how some people never finish their book, whilst others write a book per year.
-And the (to me unsurprising) answer was: don’t read your own unedited work!
+And the (to me unsurprising) answer was: “Don’t read your own unedited work!”
 Why?
 It all has to do with building your writing confidence.

 Build your writing confidence: Don't read back